Air Purifier - From A to Z: The Complete Beginners Guide

 Nonwoven synthetic is a newer technology that is more durable and common in consumer filters.
-We use this to make our consumer filters lighter such as in the EJ and Max room air purifiers.
+We use this to make our consumer filters lighter.
 We also charge the filter media so it can achieve higher efficiency levels without a higher pressure drop.

 CADR (Clean Air Delivery Rate)

 Having a high efficiency filter and one that lasts without a drop in performance is great.
 But you also need to move the air.

 The CADR rating is way to measure the filtered air flow.
 This was developed by AHAM (Association of Home Appliance Manufacturers) as the industry standard.

 AHAM is a leader in setting the air purifier standards in the US.
 They have a program called AHAM Verifide.
 The purpose of the program is to help consumers know what they are buying.

 They do this by secretly testing air purifiers from brands are in the program.
 Air purifiers are tested at the Intertek air purifier lab in Cortland, NY under strict guidelines.
 The Clean Air Delivery Rate results are reported on the AHAM web site.
 This way you know exactly what you are getting.